ActianCorp/Vector-TPC-DS-Scripts/README.md

     6. store_sales
     7. web_sales

 It may be neceessary when creating very large databases to make addtional tables partitioned.
-This requires an appropriate entry in the file above and a change to the table DDL in 'CREATE_TABLE_DDL' to include the paritioning entry as per any of tables above.
+This requires an appropriate entry in the file above.